 Legal Pot is a Real Thing Across the US

 One of the most fascinating results of our removal of hemp from the CSA was the argument that one could make that we have legalization of Delta 9 THC.
 Yes, you heard it right.
 Legal THC.
 Although new cannabinoids are all the rage, 10-20mg Delta 9-THC drinks and gummies are being mailed all over the US, and the USPS is, for now, on board with allowing mailing.
-Through our conversations with attorneys from the USPIS, they have repeatedly confirmed that mailing Delta 9-THC is lawful, so long as it meets the criteria of 0.3% by dry weight.
+Through our conversations with Los Angeles Cannabis attorneys and the USPIS lawyers, they have repeatedly confirmed that mailing Delta 9-THC is lawful, so long as it meets the criteria of 0.3% by dry weight.
 This has reached a new level with creativity.
 If a gummy weighs 3g and contains 10mg of Delta 9-THC, it’s technically .3%.
 The same seems to be applied to beverages, as we know liquids are dense substances.
 There are at least five major distributors that currently have very legitimate businesses based on this model.
 They have even figured out the supply chain.
 A manufacturer-to-manufacturer transfer is allowed with THC, so long as the manufacturer intends to make them into a compliant product.
 This means that a lab that handles THC remediation, which has a stockpile of THC, can ship to another hemp products manufacturer, so long as the receiving licensee makes it into products containing 0.3% Delta 9- THC like the above examples.
 This occurs while novel isomers and analogs such as HHC, THC-p, THC-o acetate, and THCv take the front stage.
 All of these are mood-altering but deemed lawfully derived from hemp.
 The avalanche of cannabis is picking up mass and speed.
 Even the appellate court recently found that Delta 8 and other isomers derived from industrial hemp are lawful and not subject to the Controlled Substances Act, pursuant to the agricultural marketing act of 1964 (via the 2018 Farm Bill).

 Change is Here